simplex-chat/simplex-chat/docs/SERVER.md

 SimpleX clients only determine which server is used to receive the messages, separately for each contact (or group connection with a group member), and these servers are only temporary, as the delivery address can change.

-_Please note_: when you change the servers in the app configuration, it only affects which server will be used for the new contacts, the existing contacts will not automatically move to the new servers, but you can move them manually using BETA feature ["Change receiving address"](../blog/20221108-simplex-chat-v4.2-security-audit-new-website.md#change-your-delivery-address-beta) – it will be automated soon.
+_Please note_: when you change the servers in the app configuration, it only affects which server will be used for the new contacts, the existing contacts will not automatically move to the new servers, but you can move them manually using ["Change receiving address"](../blog/20221108-simplex-chat-v4.2-security-audit-new-website.md#change-your-delivery-address-beta) button in contact/member information pages – it will be automated soon.

 ## Installation

-0. Firtsly, install `smp-server`:
+0. First, install `smp-server`:

    - Manual deployment:
      - [Compiling from source](https://github.com/simplex-chat/simplexmq#using-your-distribution)